 Hungry and tired we are making our way to the restaurant, amazed once again by the beauty of the nature and the strange creatures which populate the island.

 We end our short holiday with the same Cinammon flavor, in the Spa, relaxing after a long day which is not even close to finish.

-Renting a personal boat, we head back to the hotel, just few minutes before the wake up call for the flight.
+Renting a personal boat, which cost us few hundred dollars, we head back to the hotel, just few minutes before the wake up call for the flight.